Nursing and midwifery

 Practical experience commences in Trimester 1, year one

-Beginning just a few months after you begin your course, early exposure to the clinical environment gives you extensive opportunities to develop and consolidate clinical skills in a variety of areas including acute/sub-acute care, medical and surgical care, aged care, community, midwifery, paediatrics and psychiatric/mental health nursing.
+Beginning just a few months after you begin your course, early exposure to the clinical environment gives you extensive opportunities to develop, integrate and consolidate knowledge and clinical skills.
+You will learn under the supervision of qualified practitioners in a variety of areas including acute/sub-acute care, medical and surgical care, aged care, community, midwifery, paediatrics and psychiatric/mental health nursing.

 Purpose-built learning facilities

-There is a centre on each campus and each is well resourced with state-of-the-art equipment to assist your clinical learning and transition towards independent nursing practice.
+The Clinical Simulation Centres at Deakin University consists of purpose-built laboratories and simulated hospital environments.
+Which provide a safe, supportive and realistic environment for you to develop core clinical nursing skills.The centres are situated on each campus and are well resourced with state-of-the-art equipment to assist your clinical learning and transition towards independent nursing practice.

 Teaching and research excellence